-This week on Homeschool Highschool Podcast Ep 98: Assigning Grades for Transcripts.
+This week on Homeschool Highschool Podcast: Assigning Grades for Transcripts.
 This post is running concurrently on Ultimate Homeschool Radio Network.

 Many of us homeschooling moms never assigned grades in elementary or middle school.
 We wanted our kids to learn to love education and not be pressured by grades.

-- Training perfectionistic teens on what a stopping point is.
+- Perfectionistic teens on what a stopping point is.
 What is GOOD ENOUGH.

-- Training kids who don’t care at all about grades to discipline themselves.
+- Kids who do not care at all about grades to discipline themselves.
 What is GOOD ENOUGH for them?

-- Training moms who are too soft or too hard on their teens how to stick to guidelines.
+- Moms who are too soft or too hard on their teens how to stick to guidelines.

 Self-discipline is the key for successful grading.
 AND self-discipline is a necessary life skill.

 How can we homeschool moms manage grading homeschool high schoolers?

 Follow Sabrina’s Guideline: Good grading comes from goals.

 Set goals for each course.
 Make a formula that takes in the goals for each course for each student, including: